 Allergies—Our Overactive Immune System

 Over 50 million Americans suffer from chronic allergies each year.
-Caused by an overreaction of the body’s own immune system, symptoms may range from sneezing, coughing or mild skin irritation to more serious conditions such as allergy induced asthma or life threatening anaphylytic shock.
+Caused by an overreaction of the body's own immune system, symptoms may range from sneezing, coughing or mild skin irritation to more serious conditions such as allergy induced asthma or life threatening anaphylactic shock.
 While the Centers for Disease Control report that allergies are the 6th leading cause of chronic illness in the nation, and that over $18 billion is spent annually for treatment, some persons may be at higher risk than others for allergy related illnesses.

-Persons at risk include:
+Persons at Risk

-Infants who have already developed cow’s milk allergies
+- Infants who have already developed cow's milk allergies

-Small children who have asthma or food allergies
+- Small children who have asthma or food allergies

-Anyone who has developed an allergic reaction to an insect bite or bee sting
+- Anyone who has developed an allergic reaction to an insect bite or bee sting

-Any person with a preexisting allergic condition
+- Any person with a preexisting allergic condition

-Anyone with close family members with allergies including hay fever, skin allergies, food allergies, or allergies to insect stings
+- Anyone with close family members with allergies including hay fever, skin allergies, food allergies, or allergies to insect stings

 Normally, the body's own immune system produces antibodies to protect itself from substances that cause illness or infection.
 In the case of allergies however, the body mistakenly identifies allergens as harmful agents, triggering the immune system to release chemicals such as, histamine that produces allergy symptoms.
 These can irritate and inflame the skin, clog sinuses and airways, and negatively affect the digestive system.